uk000/goto/README.md

 # <a name="server-response-payload"></a>
 ## > Response Payload
-This feature allows setting either custom or random generated response payload to be sent with server responses.
+This feature allows setting either a specfic custom payload to be delivered based on request match criteria, or otherwise configure serve to send random auto-generated response payloads.

-Custom response payload can be set for all requests (`default` payload), for specific URIs, or for specific headers.
-If response is set for all three, URI match gets highest priority, followed by request headers match, and otherwise default payload is used as fallback if configured.
+A payload configuration can also `capture` values from the URI/Header/Query that it matches, as described in a section below.

+### Custom payload based on request matching
+Custom response payload can be set for any of the following request categories:
+1. All requests (`default` payload),
+2. Requests matching certain URI patterns,
+3. Requests matching certain headers (keys, and optionally values).
+4. Requests matching certain query params (names, and optionally values)
+5. Requests matching URI + header combinations
+6. Requests matching URI + query combinations
+7. Requests matching URI + one or more keywords in request body

+If a request matches more than one configured responses, a response is picked based on the following priority order:
+1. URI + headers combination match
+2. URI + query combination match
+3. URI + body keywords combination match
+4. URI match
+5. Headers match
+6. Query match
+7. If no other match found and a default payload is configured, the default payload is served
+8. If no match found and no default payload is configured, the request proceeds for eventual catch-all response.

+### Auto-generated random response payload
 Random payload generation can be configured for the `default` payload that applies to all URIs that don't have a custom payload defined.
 Random payload generation is configured by specifying a payload size using URI `/response/payload/set/default/{size}` and not setting any payload.
 If a custom default payload is set as well as the size is configured, the custom payload will be adjusted to match the set size by either trimming the custom payload or appending more characters to the custom payload.
 Payload size can be a numeric value or use common byte size conventions: `K`, `KB`, `M`, `MB`.
 There is no limit on the payload size as such, it's only limited by the memory available to the `goto` process.

 If no custom payload is configured, the request continues with its normal processing.
 When response payload is configured, the following requests are not matched against payload rules and never receive the configured payload: